Sione Po'uha: 2005

-Pouha, who was considered a "project" player, was drafted by the New York Jets in the third round of the 2005 NFL draft.
+Po'uha, who was considered a "project" player, was drafted by the New York Jets in the third round of the 2005 NFL draft.
 Pouha appeared in fourteen games as a rookie, recording ten tackles and one pass defended.

 2006

-Following his rookie season, Pouha suffered a torn ACL on the fourth day of training camp and was subsequently knocked out for the entire 2006 football year.
+Following his rookie season, Po'uha suffered a torn ACL on the fourth day of training camp and was subsequently knocked out for the entire 2006 football year.

 2007

-Motivated following his ACL injury which eliminated him for all of 2006, Pouha played in all sixteen games during the season, starting one game.
-Pouha recorded 39 tackles and had one pass defended.
+Motivated following his ACL injury which eliminated him for all of 2006, Po'uha played in all sixteen games during the season, starting one game.
+He recorded 39 tackles and had one pass defended.

 2008

-Pouha once again appeared in all of the team's sixteen matchups, recording 23 tackles, and recorded his first half-sack of his career against New England Patriots quarterback Matt Cassel.
+Po'uha once again appeared in all of the team's sixteen matchups, recording 23 tackles, and recorded his first half-sack of his career against New England Patriots quarterback Matt Cassel.